 We’ve already discussed the many benefits that cloud computing offers businesses.
 Above and beyond these benefits, though, there are some pretty significant advantages that a virtual phone number and virtual phone systems can provide to help businesses be more efficient.

 For instance, your virtual phone system can be set up to triage phone calls based on different factors.
 Chris, the public relations firm owner we introduced at the beginning of this white paper, for instance, might want to have phone traffic directed to a landline at a specific location during business hours from Monday to Friday and to a cell phone after hours.
-This is simple to do using a virtual phone number.
+This is simple to do using a virtual business phone line.
 No matter what time of day, or what day of the week, a customer calls they will use the same number, but the system can be set up to be smart enough to know where to direct those calls.

 Now, let’s add a couple of employees to this equation.
 Let’s assume Roger works the night shift and Rachel works the day shift.
 A virtual phone number can route calls to the appropriate employee depending on the time of the call.
 There’s no need to have employees share an on-call phone linked to a particular number.
 And, they can link their personal cell phones to the virtual phone number just as the owner does.